jimmysmits/CloudNotes/Preparation-Exam.md

 ### terraform workspace

 The `terraform workspace` command is used to manage [workspaces](https://www.terraform.io/docs/state/workspaces.html).
-It is useful to split and separate the statefiles.
+It is useful to split and separate the state files.
 This command is a container for further subcommands such as `list`, `select`, `new`, `delete` and `show`

 Usage: `terraform workspace <subcommand> [options] [args]`